CoreumFoundation/coreum/coreznet/README.md

 Available commands are:
 - `start` - starts applications
 - `stop` - stops applications
-- `destroy` - stops applications and removes all the resources used by the environment
+- `remove` - stops applications and removes all the resources used by the environment
 - `spec` - prints specification of the environment

 ## Example